First, get the baby raccoon contained

 • There are lots of bugs or insects crawling all over it

-• It has been crying non-stop for over 24 hours (occasional, intermittent crying is normal)
+• They have been crying non-stop for over 24 hours (occasional, intermittent crying is normal)

-Sometimes baby raccoons can fall out of a nest or get separated from their mother.
-If the baby isn’t injured, getting it back to its mom is the best possible option.
+Sometimes baby raccoons can fall out of a den or get separated from their mother.
+If the baby isn’t injured, getting them back to mom is the best possible option.
 Raccoons are excellent mothers and will come back for their babies if given a chance!
 Raccoon moms will also take much better care of their babies than any human possibly could.

 Place the box with the raccoon (and a heat source) as close as possible to where the raccoon was found.
 If there is a tree nearby, put it at the base of the tree.
-Raccoons don’t always nest in trees, so next to a house or building will work too.
+Raccoons don’t always den in trees, so next to a house or building will work too.
+Just don’t move the baby too far from where they were originally found.

 Be patient

-A baby raccoon should be left out for one whole overnight period to see if its mother will come back — raccoons are nocturnal, and most likely to come looking for their babies at night.
-Make sure to KEEP IT WARM – refresh the heat source as needed.
+A baby raccoon should be left out for at least one whole overnight period to see if their mother will come back — raccoons are nocturnal, and most likely to come looking for their babies at night.
+Make sure to KEEP THE BABY WARM – refresh the heat source as needed.
+If the mother has started collecting some of her babies, you can leave the remaining babies out for reuniting for a second overnight period.

 Don’t give the baby anything to eat or drink.
-Besides causing other potential problems, we want the baby to be hungry.
-If it’s hungry, it will cry, and its cries will call its mother.
+Besides causing other potential health problems, we want the baby to be hungry.
+If they’re hungry, they will cry, and the cries will call their mother.

 What if it’s a really busy area?

-In high traffic areas, you can put a sign on the box to let other people know that the raccoon is waiting for its mother.
+In high traffic areas, you can put a sign on the box to let other people know that the raccoon is waiting for their mother.
 Here’s one you can print off.
-In very busy areas, it may make more sense to bring the baby inside and keep it somewhere dark and quiet for the day.
-As soon as the sun starts to set and traffic dies down, get it outside right away.
+In very busy areas, it may make more sense to bring the baby inside and keep them somewhere dark and quiet for the day.
+As soon as the sun starts to set and traffic dies down, get the baby outside right away.
 No matter what, make sure to leave baby raccoons out for their mother for at least one whole overnight period.
+If the mother has started collecting some of her babies, you can leave the remaining babies out for a second overnight period.

 What if the baby keeps crawling out of the box?